TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Abstract

 \section{Abstract}

 APT (Advanced Persistent Threat) with the characteristics of persistence, stealth, and diversity is one of the greatest threats against cyber-infrastructure.
 As a countermeasure, existing studies leverage provenance graphs to capture the complex relations between system entities in a host for effective APT detection.
-In addition to detecting single attack events as most existing work does, understanding the tactics / techniques (e.g., Kill-Chain, ATT\&CK) applied to organize and accomplish the APT attack campaign is more important for security operations.
+In addition to detecting single attack events as most existing work does, understanding the tactics / techniques (e.g., Kill-Chain, ATT\&CK) applied to organize and accomplish the APT attack campaign is also important for security operations.
 Existing studies try to manually design a set of rules to map low-level system events to high-level APT tactics / techniques.
-However, the rule based methods are coarse-grained and lack generalization ability, thus they can only recognize APT tactics and cannot identify fine-grained APT techniques and mutant APT attacks.
+However, the rule based methods are coarse-grained and lack generalization ability.
+Thus, they can only recognize APT tactics and have difficulty in identifying APT techniques.
+They also cannot adapt to mutant behaviors of existing APT tactics / techniques.

 In this paper, we propose TREC, the first attempt to recognize APT tactics / techniques from provenance graphs by exploiting deep learning techniques.
 To address the “needle in a haystack” problem, TREC segments small and compact subgraphs covering individual APT technique instances from a large provenance graph based on a malicious node detection model and a subgraph sampling algorithm.
 To address the “training sample scarcity” problem, TREC trains the APT tactic / technique recognition model in a few-shot learning manner by adopting a Siamese neural network.
 We evaluate TREC based on a customized dataset collected and made public by our team.
 The experiment results show that TREC significantly outperforms state-of-the-art systems in APT tactic recognition and TREC can also effectively identify APT techniques.